innroowu/Bar_Ordering_System/README.md

 # Bar_Ordering_System
-This repository is a project of User Interface Programming course
+This repository is a project of User Interface Programming course.
+It is more convenient to use the live server of visual studio to start the bar ordering system.

 ## File Organization
 ```